skrusche63/shopify-insight/src/main/scala/de/kp/insight/enrich/README.md

 ### Recommendations

-Shopifyinsight evaluates the customer preference model learned from the customer product preferences and predicts a number of most preferred products to every single customers.
+CustomerML evaluates the customer preference model learned from the customer product preferences and predicts a number of most preferred products to every single customers.
 These predictions form a pre-computed basis for product recommendations (*recommended for you*).

-Shopifyinsight also evaluates the customer preference model to predict a number of most similar products for every single product.
+CustomerML also evaluates the customer preference model to predict a number of most similar products for every single product.
 These predictions form a pre-computed basis for product recommendations (*more like this*).

 ### Purchase Forecasts

-Shopifyinsight evaluates the stochastic process model learned from all the purchase states of customers of a certain customer segment and forecasts for each and every customer the next purchase amount and time a number of steps ahead in the future.
+CustomerML evaluates the stochastic process model learned from all the purchase states of customers of a certain customer segment and forecasts for each and every customer the next purchase amount and time a number of steps ahead in the future.